-Posted in food, foodie, local, ludlow, ludlow food festival, Midlands, Miele Forever better, regional, Restaurant, Review, Twitter, visit, West Midlands
+Posted in food, local, ludlow food festival, Midlands, Miele Forever better, regional, Restaurant Review, Review, West Midlands

-Tagged deli, food, foodie, local, ludlow, ludlow food festival, Midlands, Restaurant, Review, Twitter, visit
+Tagged local, ludlow, ludlow food festival, Midlands, Restaurant Review, Review, Twitter, visit

 I am sure you think I have gone mad after reading the title of this post.
 However I can assure that I have not.
 I already told you many times before, about my love of Twitter and how easily you can share ideas with everyone.
 Well this week, Twitter has again come up trumps and helped me out.